aoout/obsidian-anime-parser/README.md

 Relevant code for how to sort the episodes by file name is written in [parser.ts](src/lib/parser.ts).
 This is the important part.

 Rest of the relevant code is written in a [parseAnime](https://github.com/aoout/obsidian-anime-parser/blob/7905cc5e07278d2a36a1795d728a01e018aa7508/src/main.ts#L81C2-L183C3) function.

+## 📱Mobile support?

+It would be really great if the `media-extended` had mobile support.
+It could sync watching progress, episode notes, etc. Unfortunately, I don't know when that will be implemented.